-- 10.115 Provide an assessment of the likelihood of residual significant impacts occurring on relevant MNES, after avoidance, mitigation and management measures have been applied. - 10.116 A summary of the proposed environmental offset and key commitments to achieve a conservation gain for each protected matter must be provided.
-The DCCEEW considers that it is not possible to offset heritage matters, as per the Guidance on Impact Assessment for World Heritage matters that states "OUV is irreplaceable and cannot be 'offset'".109 - 10.117 An EPBC Act protected matter must be present in the proposed offset site/s if it is present in the project site to align with the EPBC Act Offsets Policy. - 10.118 Where the proposed offset area/s supports an environmental offset for multiple MNES, proposed management action/s for one protected matter must not be detrimental (i.e. have an impact) to other protected matters. - 10.119 Where an offset is proposed, with a completed Offsets Assessment Guide110 calculation, all inputs must be supported by robust scientific evidence and/or supporting evidence (e.g. historical grazing regimes, satellite imagery, statements from landholders). - 10.120 If an offset area has not been nominated, include a draft OMS as an appendix to the EIS.
-Where offset area/s have been nominated, include a draft OAMP as an appendix to the EIS.
-The draft OAMP must be prepared by a suitably qualified ecologist and in accordance with the DCCEEW's Environmental Management Plan Guidelines (2014).111
+- 10.115 Provide an assessment of the likelihood of residual significant impacts occurring on relevant MNES, after avoidance, mitigation and management measures have been applied. - 10.116 If a significant impact is likely, provide a summary of the proposed environmental offset and key commitments to achieve a conservation gain for each protected matter in accordance with the EPBC Act Environmental Offsets Policy.
+The DCCEEW considers that it is not possible to offset heritage matters, as per the Guidance on Impact Assessment for World Heritage matters that states "OUV is irreplaceable and cannot be 'offset".
+118 - 10.117 An EPBC Act protected matter must be present in the proposed offset site/s if it is present in the project site to align with the EPBC Act Offsets Policy. - 10.118 Where the proposed offset area/s supports an environmental offset for multiple MNES, proposed management action/s for one protected matter must not be detrimental (i.e. have an impact) to other protected matters.

-109 United Nations Educational, Scientific and Cultural Organization (UNESCO), International Centre for the Study of the Preservation and Restoration of Cultural Property (ICCROM), International Council on Monuments and Sites (ICOMOS) & International Union for Conservation of Nature (IUCN), Guidance and Toolkit for Impact Assessments in a World Heritage Context, Paris, UNESCO, 2022.
-110 Refer to Australian Government, Offsets assessment guide, 2012 at https://www.dcceew.gov.au/environment/epbc/approvals/offsets/guidance/offsets-assessment-guide.
+118 United Nations Educational, Scientific and Cultural Organization (UNESCO), International Centre for the Study of the Preservation and Restoration of Cultural Property (ICCROM), International Council on Monuments and Sites (ICOMOS) & International Union for Conservation of Nature (IUCN), Guidance and Toolkit for Impact Assessments in a World Heritage Context, Paris, UNESCO, 2022.